Alix Ashare, MD, PhD

 My research focuses on the role of lung macrophages in the development of inflammatory lung diseases.
 Currently my laboratory is investigating the potential mechanisms of increased lung inflammation in patients with cystic fibrosis (CF) and asthma, with an emphasis on the investigation of impaired alveolar macrophage function in the patient populations.

-A major focus of my laboratory is the investigation of how hypoxia impacts macrophage phenotype and function and how these changes in the immune cell may contribute to chronic inflammation in CF and asthma.
-We are also interested in how regional differences in immune cell function impact the regional heterogeneity of lung disease in CF. We are currently funded by the Cystic Fibrosis Foundation to investigate regional differences in the microbiome and host immune response in the CF lung.
+A major focus of my laboratory is the investigation of how the metabolic state of lung macrophages impacts their phenotype and function and how these changes in the immune cell may contribute to chronic inflammation in CF and asthma.
+We are also interested in how new medication aimed at treating the underlying defect in CF impact macrophage populations.
+We are currently funded by the Cystic Fibrosis Foundation to investigate the metabolic state and inflammatory profile of macrophages isolated from CF patients treated with highly effective modulator therapy.
+Another area of focus involves studying the interaction between bacterial pathogens and host innate immune cells in the CF lung.

 Rotations and Thesis Projects: